NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Appear to plug-ins as**

 Natron will appear with the name of the selected application to the OpenFX plug-ins.
 Changing it to the name of another application can help loading plugins which restrict their usage to specific OpenFX host(s).
-If a Host is not listed here, use the "Custom" entry to enter a custom host name.
+If a Host is not listed here, use the “Custom” entry to enter a custom host name.
 Changing this requires a restart of the application and requires clearing the OpenFX plugins cache from the Cache menu.

 Threading
 ---------

-**Number of render threads (0="guess")**
+**Number of render threads (0=“guess”)**

 Controls how many threads Natron should use to render.

 -1: Disable multithreading totally (useful for debugging)

 0: Guess the thread count from the number of cores.
+The ideal threads count for this hardware is 8.

-**Number of parallel renders (0="guess")**
+**Number of parallel renders (0=“guess”)**

 Controls the number of parallel frame that will be rendered at the same time by the renderer.A value of 0 indicate that Natron should automatically determine the best number of parallel renders to launch given your CPU activity.
-Setting a value different than 0 should be done only if you know what you're doing and can lead in some situations to worse performances.
+Setting a value different than 0 should be done only if you know what you’re doing and can lead in some situations to worse performances.
 Overall to get the best performances you should have your CPU at 100% activity without idle times.

 **Effects use the thread-pool**

 When checked, all effects will use a global thread-pool to do their processing instead of launching their own threads.
 This suppresses the overhead created by the operating system creating new threads on demand for each rendering of a special effect.
 As a result of this, the rendering might be faster on systems with a lot of cores (>= 8).

-WARNING: This is known not to work when using The Foundry's Furnace plug-ins (and potentially some other plug-ins that the dev team hasn't not tested against it).
+WARNING: This is known not to work when using The Foundry’s Furnace plug-ins (and potentially some other plug-ins that the dev team hasn’t not tested against it).
 When using these plug-ins, make sure to uncheck this option first otherwise it will crash Natron.

-**Max threads usable per effect (0="guess")**
+**Max threads usable per effect (0=“guess”)**

 Controls how many threads a specific effect can use at most to do its processing.
-A high value will allow 1 effect to spawn lots of thread and might not be efficient because the time spent to launch all the threads might exceed the time spent actually processing.By default (0) the renderer applies an heuristic to determine what's the best number of threads for an effect.
+A high value will allow 1 effect to spawn lots of thread and might not be efficient because the time spent to launch all the threads might exceed the time spent actually processing.By default (0) the renderer applies an heuristic to determine what’s the best number of threads for an effect.

 **Render in a separate process**